Literature (1863 resources)

 • Oral History

 Maniac Magee learns about Grayson from the tales the old man tells.
 Have your students learn more about a significant elderly person in his/her life.
-Use this list of questions to help the students and the interviewed person get started.
+Use this worksheet to help the students and the interviewed person get started.

 • Tall Tales